UWOrbital/OBC-firmware/README.md

 ### **Frontend Development**

-To run the frontend, you will need Deno 2 installed which was installed in the pre-commit setup instructions above.
+To run the frontend, you will need npm installed which was installed in the pre-commit setup instructions above.

 #### **Setting up the Frontend **

 ```sh
 cd gs/frontend
 deno install --frozen